8 free online resources for learning a new language

 For those interested in learning Arabic, the Madinah Course is the best online course available for free.
 Focusing on both spoken and written Arabic, this course takes the student from the first introductions through the advanced beginner level.

-For more specific study, check out the Sanskrit Self Study program, an introductory course for learning Tibetan, Yucatec Maya language study materials, the great book Introduction to Zulu, or the Comparative Bantu Languages Dictionary.
+For more specific study, check out the Yucatec Maya language study materials, or this great book called Introduction to Zulu

 Learning a new language requires time and dedication and can be a challenge no matter how good the tools available.